tadhgboyle/tab/README.md

     - If repeating activity, add a column (nullable), for root activity, the ID of the original activity it is duplicating
 - Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
+    - Maybe add an ajax call before actually submitting the form to make it less jarring
 - Complete inventory features
     - "Set stock" in adjust page as well as add/subtract.
 - Change user list to display deleted users (with toggle) & implement un-deleting (for products as well).